-Pursuant to WIC §210.2 (b), the BSCC annually queries all law enforcement facilities to determine if they contain a jail or lockup and, if so, if they will hold minors for any period of time.
+Pursuant to WIC § 210.2(b), the BSCC annually queries all law enforcement facilities to determine if they contain a jail or lockup and, if so, if they will hold minors for any period.

-Pursuant to WIC §207.1 (d)(1)(F), adult facilities that hold minors are required to keep logs to track the number, duration, and reason for secure detention of minors.
+Pursuant to WIC § 207.1(d)(1)(F), adult facilities that hold minors are required to keep logs to track the number, duration, and reason for secure detention of minors.
 These logs become the basis for monthly reporting to the BSCC and for annual reporting to OJJDP.
 Field Representatives verify the number, duration and reason for secure detention during each on-site biennial inspection.
 Appropriate data is reviewed to identify violations of Jail Removal.
 If violations are identified during the on-site inspection or through monthly reporting, the BSCC will provide targeted technical assistance and training to those agencies.

 BSCC staff also verifies the number and duration of secure detentions in adult jails and lockups on a monthly basis.
-Field Representatives will contact a facility if it appears as though a violation of Jail Removal has occurred to verify if a violation did indeed occur or to determine if a reporting error was made.
+BSCC Analysts or Field Representatives contact a facility if it appears as though a violation of Jail Removal has occurred to verify if a violation did indeed occur or to determine if a reporting error was made.
 Technical assistance is offered during this contact and is followed up during the on-site biennial inspection.
 Note: California does not use the rural exception.

-The BSCC currently employs full-time compliance monitor consultants who annually inspect lockups that hold minors in secure detention.
-At this inspection, data will be collected and analyzed and the facility's classification will be verified.
+The BSCC currently employs compliance monitors who annually inspect lockups that hold minors in secure detention.
+At this inspection, data will be collected and analyzed, and the facility's classification will be verified.
 It is anticipated that increasing the frequency of inspection will enhance compliance with the jail removal core requirement.
 Compliance monitors will continue to verify those facilities that are classified as non-secure at least once every three years.
 Field Representatives will continue to conduct inspections as mandated by state law.

-SAG Role in Maintaining Compliance with Three Core Protections of the JJDPA
+SAG Role in Maintaining Compliance with Three Core Protections

-The SAG/SACJJDP oversees California's compliance with the JJDPA.
+The SAG/SACJJDP monitors California's compliance with the JJDPA.
 The SACJJDP will continue to be kept apprised of the BSCC's plan for compliance monitoring and will be involved in the identification of barriers and strategies for compliance monitoring.
-The SACJJDP is also required to review and approve the state's plan for compliance monitoring as part of its oversight.
+The SACJJDP is also required to review and approve the state's plan for compliance monitoring.

-D. Plan for Compliance Monitoring for the First Three Core Protections
+D. Plan for Compliance Monitoring for the First Three Core Protections of the JJDPA

 - 1) Policy and Procedures.
-Please see BSCC Attachment 1, BSCC Minors in Custody Compliance Monitoring Manual. - 2) Monitoring Authority.
-Please see BSCC Attachment 1, BSCC Minors in Custody Compliance Monitoring Manual. - 3) Monitoring Timeline.
-Please see BSCC Attachment 1, BSCC Minors in Custody Compliance Monitoring Manual and BSCC Attachment 2, BSCC Monitoring Authority and Violation Procedures. - 4) Violation Procedures.
-Please see BSCC Attachment 2, BSCC Monitoring Authority and Violation Procedures.
+Please see BSCC Attachment 1, Compliance Monitoring Manual. - 2) Monitoring Authority.
+Please see page 2 of BSCC Attachment 1, Compliance Monitoring Manual. - 3) Monitoring Timeline.
+Please see page 4 of BSCC Attachment 1, Compliance Monitoring Manual and BSCC Attachment 2, Monitoring Authority and Violation Procedures. - 4) Violation Procedures.
+Please see BSCC Attachment 2, Monitoring Authority and Violation Procedures.